Nas, Eve and Swizz Beatz honour DMX at memorial

 Nas, Eve, and Swizz Beatz were among the hip-hop stars who gathered in Brooklyn, New York on Saturday to salute DMX at a special memorial.

-As DMX's red casket sat centre stage, his fiancee, Desiree Lindstrom, appeared with their four-year-old son, Exodus, before they were joined by the rest of the rapper's 15 children to pay tribute, sharing key life lessons learned from their late father and remembering his love of God.
+As DMX's red casket sat centre stage, his fiancee, Desiree Lindstrom, appeared with their four-year-old son, Exodus, and the rapper's other 15 children then paid tribute to their late father.

-One particularly touching moment came as one of his daughters delivered a revamped version of his 1999 classic Slippin', turning the introspective song about DMX's troubles into a musical testimonial, crediting him with helping her in "growing, learning to hold my head up".
+One particularly touching moment as one of DMX's daughters delivered a revamped version of his 1999 classic Slippin', turning the introspective song about DMX's troubles into a musical testimonial, crediting him with helping her in "growing, learning to hold my head up".

+There were also stirring eulogies from Nas, who branded his Belly co-star his "brother" who became a "hip-hop icon", while Eve stepped up surrounded by fellow members of the Ruff Ryders collective to share her memories of her old crewmember and labelmate.

+She said: "What I pray, what I hope, I pray to God, I pray to our angels, I pray to our ancestors that his journey was smooth.
+I know that he will rest in power, rest in love, but most of all he will rest in peace (sic)."

 "I just wish all these people showed up for him when he was here...," Swizz said, pointedly.
 "He needed everybody when he was here.
-We gotta learn how to celebrate each other while we here."
+We gotta learn how to celebrate each other while we here (sic)."

-Prior to the memorial, more than 1,000 people, including members of the Ruff Ryders motorcycle club, staged a procession from DMX's childhood home of Yonkers to Brooklyn, led by a monster truck carrying the star's coffin, which was inscribed with the words, "Long Live DMX".

-DMX's relatives will bid a final farewell at a private funeral service, dubbed his Homecoming Celebration, which is set to take place in New York on Sunday from 2.30pm ET.
-That event will also be broadcast online for fans to tune in.